TANF Transportation

 Policy 340:10-2-8 (c)(5) states transportation contracts are initiated to provide transportation for TANF recipients who have no means of transportation to access required TANF work training activities.

-Per the TANF transportation contracts, eligible recipients include TANF applicants, TANF recipients, and those receiving Continued Medical Benefits.
+Per the TANF transportation contracts, eligible recipients include TANF applicants, TANF recipients, and their children.

 The provider will transport recipients to and from designated training, educational, or work sites in surrounding areas.
 The provider will also transport children of TANF recipients who are participating in work related activities to and from day care facilities.